Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

-At present, the location of mobile devices is mostly identified by GPS technology, but this platform remains inherent limitations in terms of energy overheads and reliance on the third party (i.e. service providers), which poses user information at privacy risks.
+At present, the location of mobile devices is mostly identified by GPS technology, but this platform remains inherent limitations in terms of energy overheads and reliance on the third party (e.g., service providers), which poses user information at privacy risks.
 A new method presented in \cite{297} can achieve a user privacy location guarantee with energy savings.
-By using the features of current location that represents the privacy location preference, a ML approach is applied to learn the privacy model, aiming to classify privacy preferences depending on whether the user want or not want to share its location information based on their activities.
+By using the features of current location that represents the privacy location preference, an ML approach is applied to learn the privacy model, aiming to classify privacy preferences depending on whether the user want or not want to share its location information based on their activities.
 It is noting that capturing features only relies on sensors available on smart phones without using GPS that is power saving and eliminates the need of third party.
-To preserve user location privacy in crowd sensing, a learning scheme is presented in \cite{298} to model the correlations between sensitive and non-sensitive scenarios according to the relations with private locations.
-The main aim is to find a strategy so that the system utility is maximized while user location is protected against malicious attacks.
-The work in \cite{299} jointly takes context factors, i.e. occasion and time, and individual factors into considerations to establish a privacy location preservation protocol in social networks.
+To preserve user location privacy in social networks, the work in \cite{299} jointly takes context factors, e.g., occasion and time, and individual factors into considerations to establish a privacy location preservation protocol.
 A ML-based regression model is involved to evaluate the privacy levels based on such features, showing that the occasion factor dominates in determining the privacy degree during the location sharing.

 \end{itemize}